EliiasG/MonoGameDrawingApp/README.md

 | [G] | Toggle grid view. | (only visual, to actually disable the grid set resolution to 0)
 | [F] | Focus on selected item. |
 # Editing
- - Drag points to move them.
+ Drag points to move them.
- - Hold [Shift] and drag origin to move origin.
+ Hold [Shift] and drag origin to move origin.
- - Hold [Ctrl] and click to add points at the end of the list.
+ Hold [Ctrl] and click to add points at the end of the list.
- - Hold [Alt] and click points to remove them.
+ Hold [Alt] and click points to remove them.
 # Modifiers
- - Modifiers are operations that are executed every time the geometry is changed, that change the output geometry.
+ Modifiers are operations that are executed every time the geometry is changed, that change the output geometry.
- - An item may have multiple modifiers.
+ An item may have multiple modifiers.
- - Modifiers can be applied to be executed on the actual geometry.
+ Modifiers can be applied to be executed on the actual geometry.
- - Some modifiers may change the structure when applied, since each item can only have one shape an color.
+ Some modifiers may change the structure when applied, since each item can only have one shape and color.
 ### A list of the modifiers:
 | Name | Function |
 | --- | --- |